The Hidden Advantage of Studying in New Zealand: ROI, Work Rights and PR Reality in 2026

 5. How long does it typically take to move from a student visa to PR?

-Most students who successfully transition take around 2–4 years after graduation, depending on how quickly they secure skilled employment, whether their occupation is on the Green List, salary eligibility, and immigration policy conditions at the time.
+Most students who successfully transition take around 2–4 years after graduation.
+The timeline depends on: (1) how quickly you secure skilled employment, (2) whether your occupation is on the Green List, (3) salary eligibility, and (4) immigration policy conditions at the time.
+Strategic field choice can accelerate this to 18–24 months.

 6. Is New Zealand safe for Indian students in 2026?